siddharthOG/siddharthhelloworld3/README.md

 # siddharthhelloworld3
-INDIA is a free country.
+FOSS is a subject in computer science